Monroe County Parks & Beaches

-For more information about the maintenance of parks and beaches, please contact the Facilities Maintenance Department at (305) 292-4431.
+For more information about the maintenance of parks and beaches, contact the Facilities Maintenance Department at 305-292-4431.

 Parks & Recreation Advisory Board

 The Parks and Recreation Advisory Board was created on June 30, 1983 by the Monroe County BOCC.
-The advisory board meets quarterly to review the facilities, programs, management, costs, expenditures and revenues for existing park facilities.
-It also makes recommendations for improvements and additional facilities, recreational areas and programs.
-The advisory board encourages public input at every meeting.
+The advisory board meets quarterly to review the facilities, programs, management, costs, expenditures, and revenues for existing park facilities.
+It also makes recommendations for improvements and additional facilities, recreational areas, and programs.
+The advisory board encourages public input at the meetings.